ratsakatika/camera-traps/README.md

 I would like to extend my sincere thanks to <a href="https://www.cst.cam.ac.uk/people/sk818" target="_blank">Professor Srinivasan Keshav</a> and <a href="https://www.researchgate.net/profile/Ruben-Iosif" target="_blank">Dr Ruben Iosif</a> for their invaluable insights and expertise while developing this software.
 I would also like to thank Fundația Conservation Carpathia's Wildlife and Rapid Intervention Team, who hosted me in Romania, deployed the camera traps, and provided valuable feedback during the system's development.

-This software was built as part of the UKRI-funded [Artificial Intelligence for Environmental Risk](https://ai4er-cdt.esc.cam.ac.uk/) Centre for Doctoral Training at the University Cambridge.
+This software was built as part of the UKRI-funded [Artificial Intelligence for Environmental Risk](https://ai4er-cdt.esc.cam.ac.uk/) Centre for Doctoral Training programme at the University Cambridge.

 <div style="display: flex; justify-content: center;">
   <table>